Homogeneous Fibrations over Curves: Proof of the Main Theorem

 \proof Let $\Won(G)$ be the wonderful compactification of $G$.
 For any $G$-torsor $\T$, we can twist $\Won(G)$ by $\T$ using the right $\T$-action to get a wonderful compactification $\Won(\T)$ of $\T$.
 The unique closed $G \times G_\T$-orbit (where $G_\T = \Isom_G(\T,\T)$ is the $\T$-twisted inner form of $G$) is then $G/B \times \T/B$, where $\T/B$ parameterizes reductions of structure groups of $\T$ to a Borel.
 Since $\T$ has a reduction of structure to a Borel, then $\T/B$ has a $K$-point.
 Thus the closed subscheme $G/B\times T/B$ has a $K$-point $s_0$.
 Now, using Hensel's lemma, take a formal deformation of this $K$-point of $\Won(T)$ to a $K[[x]]$-point $s$ whose generic fiber $s_\eta$ is in the interior $\T$ of $\Won(\T)$.
 Since the pullback of $\T$ to $\Spec K((x))$ has the rational point $s_\eta$, the pullback torsor is trivial.
 Thus, by Serre-Grothendieck conjecture over DVR \cite{nis}, the pullback of T is trivial over $\Spec K[[x]]$.
 By restricting to the closed point $\Spec K$, the original torsor $\T$ is trivial.

 \proof[Proof of Corollary \ref{serre2}] Since $G$ is quasisplit, there exists a Borel subgroup $B$ defined over $k(S)$.
 For any $G$-torsor $E$, we define the twisted full flag $k(S)$-varieties $E/B$.
-The elementary obstruction of $E/B$ vanishes by \cite{Gille} Lemma 6.4 and \cite{BCTS} Lemma 2.2 (vi).
+The elementary obstruction of $E/B$ vanishes by \cite[Lem.
+6.4]{Gille} and \cite[Lemma 2.2 (vi)]{BCTS}.
 Thus Theorem \ref{intromain} implies that the torsor $E$ admits a reduction to $B$.

 Let $Z$ be the center of $G$.
 Let $G'=G/Z$ be the adjoint form of $G$.
 For any $G$-torsor $\T$, by the first paragraph, the induced $G'$-torsor $\T'$ admits a reduction to $B'=B/Z$.
 By Lemma \ref{jasontrick}, $\T'$ is a trivial $G'$-torsor.
 Thus by long exact sequence of Galois cohomology, the torsor $\T$ admits a reduction to the center $Z$.